Are Carrots Good For Weight Loss? Here’s The Answer In 2023

 But carrots aren’t the only source.
 Most orange veggies, like sweet potatoes or pumpkin, will give you a boost.
 Even cantaloupe, mangoes, and apricots have beta-carotene.

-Although there’s no direct evidence that beta-carotene aids weight loss, studies suggest it plays a role in fat tissue regulation.[9]
+Although there’s no direct evidence that beta-carotene aids weight reduction, studies suggest it plays a role in fat tissue regulation.[9]
 This might help regulate new fat cell growth and protect against obesity.
 It also supports overall health and immunity.

-5. Naturally Sweet
+Naturally Sweet

+If you’ve got a sugar craving, you’ll probably go for cake, cookies, or ice cream.
+But veggies can also curb or prevent those cravings.
 Carrots are surprisingly sweet, and even more so when cooked and caramelized.
 You could even drizzle a bit of honey and crushed pistachios on top for an extra hit of flavor.

 If you start eating less processed sugar, you’ll begin noticing the natural sweetness[10] in fruits and veggies more.
-This can help your weight loss efforts since you might crave less high-sugar foods and be more satisfied with a bowl of strawberries or grapes.
+This can help your weight drop efforts since you might crave less high-sugar foods and be more satisfied with a bowl of strawberries or grapes.

-Ways To Eat Carrots For Weight Loss
+Ways To Eat Carrots

 If you think raw carrot sticks are just for hummus, think again.
 There are many ways to add carrots to your day, including: